- Types of Male Liposuction

 Last, Dr. Weintraub will not hesitate to turn patients away if he feels they are not good candidates for surgery.
 If a surgery is not in someone’s best interest, he will be the first to say so.
 However, when a patient is a good candidate, the results produced by Dr. Weintraub can be magical, and he feels that it is an honor to give patients a gift they can enjoy for the rest of their lives.

-Dr. Weintraub and his staff will be happy to discuss a Liposuction with you.
+Dr. Weintraub and his staff will be happy to discuss Male Liposuction surgery with you.
 Please call our office for a private consultation.
 We hope you look forward to our warm welcome and the opportunity for us to help you make an educated and confident decision.

-CLICK HERE to contact our office today and set up your consultation for liposuction.
+Contact our office today and set up your consultation for Male Liposuction.